Minimum entry requirements

 CSU's general minimum entry requirements

-Students should have one of the following for admission to an undergraduate degree at CSU:
+Applicants should demonstrate that they have a reasonable prospect of success by providing evidence of having one of the following for admission to an undergraduate degree at CSU:

 an ATAR appropriate to the course;